hlk_logo

 Between 2020-2021, 4/10 businesses experienced a cyber attack.

 Hardly a day goes by without news of a cyber breach reaching the headlines.
-With recent large-scale attacks such as the Colonial Pipeline being widely publicised in the mainstream media, cyber-criminals can see that there is money to be made, leading to a vast increase in Ransomware-as-a-Service and subsequent phishing attacks.
-In fact, the Cyber Security Breaches Survey 2021 reports that 4/10 businesses have had an attack in the last 12 months.
+With recent large-scale attacks such as the Colonial Pipeline being widely publicised in the mainstream media, cyber criminals can see that there is money to be made, leading to a vast increase in Ransomware-as-a-Service and subsequent phishing attacks.
+In fact, the Cyber Security Breaches Survey 2023 reports that around a third (32%) of businesses have experienced an attack in the last 12 months.

-As such, the need for robust cyber-security is more crucial than ever.
-Employing measures such as encryption, authentication and a model of zero trust is vital to safeguard your data.
-The term ‘Zero Trust’ is not uncommon amongst those in the tech community, but unfortunately it hasn’t yet established itself as a known strategy to many business owners.
+As such, the need for robust cyber security is more crucial than ever.
+Employing measures such as encryption, authentication, and a model of zero trust is vital to safeguard your data.
+The term ‘Zero Trust’ is not uncommon amongst those in the tech community, but unfortunately, it hasn’t yet been established as a known strategy to many business owners.
 The concept has been rapidly growing in both popularity and necessity in recent years, particularly following Google’s implementation of the model in 2014.

 So, what is Zero Trust?